 Reliability / Effectiveness

 The BeFree protects against bacteria and protozoa however it does not remove viruses.
-It should be adequate for most USA, Canada steams.
+It should be adequate for most streams in the US and Canada.

 We have read reports that the BeFree's Hydrapak bottle ripping around the rigid top collar piece after only a few uses.
 We have not experienced this but can imagine it happening as the flask material does seem quite delicate.
 We have experienced leaking at the collar.
 We have tested four BeFree filters and every single one eventually springs tiny pin-prick leaks.
 These don't really lower the effectiveness, but they are annoying.
 It's especially annoying when this once happened on the first use!